OLINSolutions/stormpath-idsite-wordpress-plugin/README.md

 ### Changelog
+* 0.3 - 20160504 - Made sure even if activated, login/logout urls are not impacted until settings are configured
 * 0.2 - 20160503 - Fixed width of input boxes on settings tab
 * 0.1 - 20160502 - Still in development